karindalziel/TEI-to-PDF/README.md

 Make sure the xml:id matches the document name and is unique!
 E.G. ab-002.xml must have an xml:id of ab-002.

-TEI Filenames are irrelevant, the code uses the category in the header file (as above) to place the content in the correct category.
+TEI Filenames are not used for categorization, the code uses the category in the header file (as above) to place the content in the correct category.

 #### Images